Skip to Content

-Johnston Canyon is one of the most popular places to visit in Banff National Park.
 There’s a good reason why the Johnston Canyon hike is on everyone’s must-do list for Banff.
-One of the very best hikes in Banff National Park, it’s a short, easy walk through a deep mountain canyon with many beautiful waterfalls along the way.
-It’s a wonderful easy Banff hike for all ability levels.
+As one of the best easy hikes in Banff National Park, hiking Johnston Canyon takes you through a deep mountain canyon with many beautiful waterfalls along the way.
+Not only is the Johnston Canyon hike a wonderful easy hike for all ability levels, the elevated boardwalks through the canyon make it a unique experience.

 This post contains compensated links.